 1. Genetics: If family history is reported, it undeniably increases the risk of melasma.

-2. Food: Unbalanced diet and too much meat can cause malasma.
+2. Food: Unbalanced diet and too much meat can cause melasma.
 Biostimulants are widely used in animals; therefore, when biostimulants enter our body, it will change into hormones and disrupt our normal sex hormones.
-In addition, unbalanced diet causes abnormal digestion and absorption.
-Moreover, stress, obesity, fatty liver, alcohols, or toxins can affect hormonal imbalances, which are the origin of melasma.
+In addition, an unbalanced diet causes abnormal digestion and absorption.
+Moreover, stress, obesity, fatty liver, alcohol, or toxins can affect hormonal imbalances, which are the origin of melasma.

 3. Lack of some vitamins: Vitamin B deficiency such as vitamin B6 and B12 can cause abnormal function of melanin causing melasma.